-The main contributions of this PhD Thesis report are:
+The main contributions of this PhD Thesis work are:

-- The creation of a hand gesture image database, publicly available through the GIC research group web page. - A review of the state of the art on tabletops. - A design proposal for an IMT using the combination of hand gesture and multitouch interaction. - The creation of an efficient and stable skeleton computation and pruning algorithm. - The development of several software prototypes for the validation of our algorithm, some of them also available at our research group web page. - The realization of computational experiments showing the improvement of our algorithm over other state of the art approaches.
+- The creation of a hand gesture image database, publicly available through the GIC research group web page.
+This image database served us to validate the skeletonization algorithm under several views, from the measure of skeleton's complexity to the realization of classification experiments. - A review of the state of the art on tabletops.
+Being a very quickly growing field, we hope that some of the views reflected in this review will still be valid in the future, although the details will become obsolete quickly. - A design proposal for an IMT using the combination of hand gesture and multitouch interaction for user interaction. - The proposal, formal justification and implementation (real time) of an efficient and stable skeleton computation and pruning algorithm.
+This is the central contribution of this thesis, and it is developed in chapter 4. - The development of several software prototypes for the validation of our algorithm, some of them also available at our research group web page. - The realization of computational experiments showing the improvement of our algorithm over other state of the art approaches.